leonormes/retry/README.md

 ## Retry Policy - Strategy Pattern

-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Strategy is a behavioural design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

 In our example, the family of algorithms are different retry policies.